 A glass container like a wide-mouth jar, an old commercial disinfectant wipes container, or a plastic container with a lid works well.
 It should be large enough to hold 40 folded paper towels and 3 cups of liquid.

 Select the Towels

 The paper products that you use to make the wipes should be strong enough to stand up to cleaning while they are wet.
-Heavy-duty paper towels, paper guest hand towels, and paper napkins work well.
-You can leave them full-size or cut them into smaller pieces if desired.
+Paper towels, paper guest hand towels, and paper napkins work well.
+Choose a heavy-duty paper towel with fewer chemicals like Reel Recycled Paper Towels that has a half-sheet option to reduce waste.
+For other, you can leave them full-size or cut them into smaller pieces if desired.